iepebouw/Data1/pages/Assignment-4.md

 See answer on previous question

 #### Calculate the centrality of the start, finish, and centre node of the route.
 Which centrality calculation makes the most sense.
+[See this link.](https://networkx.org/documentation/stable/reference/algorithms/centrality.html)
 For this excercise we want to know the centrality of the three nodes.
 How accessible start is to finish, and how accessible the centre is from/to the start and finish.
 Therefore the closeness centrality calculation is the best suitable option for this calculation.

 ```python